-The college utilizes "Castle Branch", a web-based health documentation database.
+The college utilizes Castle Branch, a web-based health documentation database.
 The required information must be submitted to the Castle Branch website by the assigned date (including evidence of healthcare provider level BLS/CPR certification).
 Information about how to upload documents to Castle Branch is provided upon acceptance to the program.
 In addition to submitting data prior to entering the program, students must ensure health compliance is maintained while in the program.

-Non-compliance with QCC health requirements could prevent a student from participating in a clinical rotation, which could result in clinical warning and/or dismissal from the program.
+Non-compliance with QCC health requirements will prevent a student from participating in clinical, which will result in conference summary, clinical warning, clinical failure, and dismissal from the program per the Attendance Policy.